 Written by Courtney Grams

 [5-minute read] We know the end of the semester can be hectic for faculty.
 Psychology Today says that “Productivity results from a mix of factors: motivation, talent, training, work environment, support from others, time management, and even luck.”
-The following tips will help you shed your end-of-semester procrastination and fast track your way to winter break (without losing your sanity!).
+The following tips will help you shed your end-of-semester procrastination and fast track your way to intersession (without losing your sanity!).

 1. Brain Dump with Morning/Evening Pages